hlandau/acmetool/_doc/SCHEMA.md

 **Target set disjunction priority.** The "priority" value is special.
 It is an integer defaulting to 0.

+**Target set label.** The "label" value is an optional string value and defaults to "".

 **Target set disjunction procedure.** In order to ensure consistent and deterministic behaviour, and to minimise the number of certificate requests which need to be made in regard of overlapping name sets, the sets of names to